desihub/desidatamodel/doc/DESI_LSS_EDR/index.rst

 ============
-DESI_LSS_EDA
+DESI_LSS_EDR
 ============

-:envvar:`DESI_LSS_EDA` contains LSS catalogs reading from most other DESI products, ready for archiving with the early data assembly.
+:envvar:`DESI_LSS_EDR` contains LSS catalogs reading from most other DESI products, ready for archiving with the early data assembly.
 Intermediate files are saved, until we build the clustering-ready catalogs (including weights).
 The canonical location is ``$DESI_ROOT/survey/catalogs/edav1/_SURVEY_``, with the intention of changing `eda_prep` to `edav1` once finalized.
 Here, ``_SURVEY_`` defines the LSS-defined selection of tiles,